notmyst33d/nowplaying_obs_plugin/README.md

 6. Click `Install Add-on From File...`
 7. Pick the archive you downloaded

+## Installing on Edge
+1. Download latest archive from Releases section
+2. Go to `edge://extensions`
+3. Enable `Developer mode` switch in bottom left corner
+4. Drag and drop the archive you downloaded onto your browser window

 ## Tested browsers
 Edge 92.0.902.67
 Firefox Nightly 92.0a1